rooneg/5srd.github.io/_monsters/eagle-giant.md

     speed: 10
   - name: fly
     speed: 80
+ability_scores:
-str: 16
+  Strength: 16
-dex: 17
+  Dexterity: 17
-con: 13
+  Constitution: 13
-int: 8
+  Intelligence: 8
-wis: 14
+  Wisdom: 14
-cha: 10
+  Charisma: 10
 skills:
   - name: Perception
     bonus: 4
 Languages:
   - Giant Eagle
-  - understands but doesn't speak Common
+  - understands but can't speak Common
-  - understands but doesn't speak Auran
+  - understands but can't speak Auran
 challenge: 1
 special_traits:
   - name: Keen Sight
     text: The eagle has advantage on Wisdom (Perception) checks that rely on sight.
 actions:
   - name: Multiattack
-    text: >
+    text: |
       The eagle makes two attacks: one with its beak and one with its talons.
   - name: Beak
-    text: >
+    text: |
       *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 6 (1d6 + 3) piercing damage.
   - name: Talons
-    text: >
+    text: |
       *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 10 (2d6 + 3) slashing damage.
 ---

-A giant eagle is a noble creature that speaks its own language and understands speech in the Common tongue.
-A mated pair of giant eagles typically has up to four eggs or young in their nest (treat the young as normal eagles).
+> **Source:** *Pathfinder Roleplaying Game Bestiary*.
+>
+> A typical giant eagle stands about 15 feet tall, has a wingspan of up to 30 feet, and resembles its smaller cousins in nearly every way except size.
+It weighs 500 pounds.
+>
+> Giant eagles are far more than animals—they possess a supernatural intellect and view themselves as guardians and protectors of their mountain territories.
+They form lasting friendships with those who respect them and their mountaintop domains.